 Why use primers for makeup?

 As we mature, our skin concerns change.
 For some, skin gets drier.
 For others, wrinkles and fine lines begin to appear.
 Adding a primer alongside your favorite serums and retinol-infused moisturizers before applying makeup is a step you won't want to skip.
 Essentially, primers bridge the line between skincare and cosmetics, and the right one can help you address your areas of concern.

 If you suffer from dry skin, for instance, you'll want to look for primers that are made with hydrating ingredients such as hyaluronic acid or coconut water.
 If it's fine lines and wrinkles you want to tackle, look for products that feature smoothing properties or a dose of plumping collagen.
 Whatever your specific need may be, there's an accompanying primer out there to help make sure you always look your best.

 How to Apply Face Primer

 Adding a primer to your routine is as simple as can be.
-Applied after moisturizer but before makeup, primer can be warmed up by placing a pea-sized amount between your pointer and middle fingers.
+Applied just after moisturizer to prevent pilling but before makeup, primer can be warmed up by placing a pea-sized amount between your pointer and middle fingers.
 (If your skin is dryer than most, use a little more; if you're using a half-dollar amount, you've gone too far.)